yashmadan123/MCW-Enterprise-class-networking/Hands-on lab/HOL unguided - Enterprise-class networking in Azure.md

 ### Exit criteria

--   A route table configured for each subnet (except for the perimeter subnet)
+-   A route table configured for each subnet (except for the perimeter subnet).

--   Each route table will have routes to the other subnets and to the Internet, all with a 'next hop' configured as the NVA
+-   Each route table will have routes to the other subnets and to the Internet, all with a 'next hop' configured as the NVA.

 ## Exercise 4: Create n-tier application and validate functionality